 As bats struggle to squeeze through cracks and crevices, they’ll scratch nearby surfaces with their claws.
 Even after entering a home, bats will often scratch up rafters or walls while looking for places to roost.
 Bat claws are small, so look for a series of shallow, thin, and short cut marks.

-Look for scratches like these near the same areas you’d look for the black stains above.
-Bats also tend to carve up any surfaces they roost on, so you’ll find them on rafters and pillars, too.
-They may also rip up insulation as they dig into the home, so look for insulation damage.
+Look for scratches near the same areas you’d look for the black stains above.
+Bats also tend to carve up any surfaces they roost on, so you’ll find marks on rafters and pillars, too.
+They may also rip up insulation as they dig into your home, so look for insulation damage or stains.

 Bats are famously nocturnal, which means they sleep during the day and wake up at night.
 Bats generally keep to this schedule relatively closely even after they’ve infiltrated your home.
 During the day, bats will hunker down in roosting hiding places and sleep.
 At night, however, bats will start to stir… and talk.

-If you have a bat infestation, you might hear bat “squeaking” in your attic at night.
-Bat make high-pitched squeaking or “chittering” noises to communicate and find their way around.
-They may also make bumping and smacking noises when they run into pillars, rafters, or walls.
-If you hear weird noises in your attic at night, then it’s possible bats are making them.
+If you have bats living in your home, you might hear bat “squeaking” or “chirping” in your attic at night.
+Bats make high-pitched squeaking or “chattering” noises to communicate and find their way around.